cosmologicon/pyjam/pyweek37/README.txt

 Requirements
 ------------

 Python 3 and Pygame.
-Developed using Python 3.x.x and Pygame x.x.x.
+Developed using Python 3.10.12 and Pygame 2.1.2.

 To install the requirements on Ubuntu: